Fintech and the gig economy: a win-win combination for financial inclusion

 Although, while these users might not have registered activity linked to a traditional banking account, they do make financial transactions that are now being recorded in the digital platforms they use to receive their salaries, withdraw money from stores or even make payments.
 This is why the growing adoption of gig economy platforms represents a huge opportunity; as collecting the information from these apps could help both fintechs and banks have a wider and more realistic overview of users’ real financial activity.

-New sources of data
+New sources of data thanks to gig economy

 A key element to make this happen is the adoption of Open Banking schemes.
 This allows users to share their banking data with third parties on a voluntary basis through an API.
 And it can work in many directions: whether that is users sharing the information they store in new digital platforms with banks and other fintech companies, or the other way around.
 That’s known as Open Finance: a model where financial data that doesn’t necessarily come from a bank can be shared with multiple parties to foster the development of new products and services.